-The array of attributes within Fine Wine as an asset is what makes it such an interesting solution to a wide range of investment problems.
-It is not just an investment that will give you something interesting to discuss at your next dinner party, but one that aligns with your sensible side.
+The unusual combination of attributes within fine wine as an asset is what makes it such an interesting solution to a wide range of financial problems.
+It is not just an investment that will give you something to talk about at your next dinner party, but one that aligns with your sensible side.

 At the most basic level, fine wine is a tangible asset and will always hold some form of value or worth.
 The assets relative immunity to inflation and currency devaluation can be utilised as a store for capital in times of uncertainty, while truly global demand ensures maintained value and liquidity.

-The graph shows wine trajectory to be exceptionally different to the various other financial measures.
+The following graph expands upon this and shows wine trajectory to be exceptionally different to the various other financial measures.
 This lack of correlation is what makes the asset so useful in times of financial turmoil.
 With 1.00 being absolute correlation congruence, it is worth noting that the Liv-ex 1000 showed less than 0.3 correlation across all measures—a staggeringly low unilateral rating.

-Fine Wine sits at odds with traditional assets in a number of fundamental ways.
-It is these differences that make it such an appealing diversifying asset.
+Fine wine sits at odds with traditional assets in a number of fundamental ways.
+A core stability and juxtaposition to central markets, while combined with a propensity for growth comparable to high levels of risk asset classes.
+It is this unusual composition that makes it such an appealing diversifying asset.